umbraco/UmbracoDocs/Getting-Started/Code/Debugging/Logging/index-v8.md

 ### Adding a custom log property to all log items

 You may wish to add a log property to all log messages.
-A good example could be a Log property for the `environment` to determine if the log message came from `development` or `production`.
+A good example could be a log property for the `environment` to determine if the log message came from `development` or `production`.

 This is useful when you could be writing logs from all environments or multiple customer projects into a single logging source, such as ElasticSearch, this would then easily allow you to search and filter for a specific project and its environment to see the log messages.